 Provide face coverings to workers or reimburse workers for the reasonable cost of obtaining them

-Take all reasonable steps to prohibit any member of the public who is not wearing a face covering from entering and must not serve that person if those efforts are unsuccessful.
+Take all reasonable steps to prohibit any member of the public who is not wearing a face covering, or a face shield if medically-exempt from wearing a face covering, from entering and must not serve that person if those efforts are unsuccessful.

 With COVID-19 still circulating in our community, getting the flu vaccine is more important than ever to protect yourself and your loved ones from the flu and help save limited medical resources for COVID-19 patients and other people who need hospitalization.